hadley/adv-r/Introduction.md

 * R has a strong ability to compute on the language; not only can functions access the values of their arguments, but they can also access the expressions that computed them.
 This is a double edged sword: computing on the language gives powerful tools for creating succinct domain specific languages, but if used incorrectly can lead to code that fails in unpredictable ways.

+## Who should read this book

+This book is aimed at two complementary audiences:

+* intermediate R programmers who want to dive deeper into R and learn more strategies for solving diverse problems

+* programmers from other languages who are learning R, and want to understand why R works the way it does.

+To get the most out of this book, you will need to have written a decent amount of code either in R or in other programming languages.
+You should be familiar with how functions work in R, although you might not know all the details, and you should be somewhat familiar with the apply family of functions (like `apply()` and `lapply()`), although you may currently struggle to use them effectively.

+## What you will get out of this book

+This book describes the skills that I think you need to be an advanced R developer, producing reusable code that can be used in a wide variety of circumstances.

+After reading this book:

+* You will be familiar with the fundamentals of R, so that you can represent complex data types and simplify the operations performed on them.
+You will have a deep understanding of the language, and know how to override default behaviours when necessary.

+* You will be comfortable reading and understanding the majority of R code.
+You'll recognise common idioms (even if you wouldn't use them yourself) and be able to critique other code.

 ## Meta-techniques

 There are two meta-techniques that are tremendously helpful for improving your skills as an R programmer: reading the source, and adopting a scientific mindset.